ricomariani/CG-SQL-author/docs/user_guide/04_procedures_functions_control_flow.md

   end;
 ```

 This is an immediate sign that there will be an unusual exit condition.
+The loop
-The loop will never end without one because `1` will never be false.
+will never end without one because `1` will never be false.

 ```sql
    if x < 0 then
      leave;
 ```

-Now here we've encoded our exit condition a bit strangely: we might have
+Now here we've encoded our exit condition a bit strangely: we might have done
-done the equivalent job with a normal condition in the predicate part of
+the equivalent job with a normal condition in the predicate part of the `while`
-the `while` statement but for illustration anyway, when x becomes negative
+statement but for illustration anyway, when x becomes negative `leave` will
-`leave` will cause us to exit the loop.
+cause us to exit the loop.
 This is like `break` in C.

 ```sql
    else if x % 100 = 0 then
      continue;
 ```

-This bit says that on every 100th iteration we go back to the start of
+This bit says that on every 100th iteration, we go back to the start of the
-the loop.
+loop.
 So the next bit will not run, which is the printing.

 ```sql
    else if x % 10 = 0 then